A Stitch logo with an arrow pointing into a Figma logo.

 Google Stitch is a powerful design tool that allows you to create and manage designs for your website or application.
 However, if you’re a Figma user, you might find it challenging to import your Google Stitch designs into Figma.

-Indeed, Stitch supports an “export to Figma” feature, but it only works in the lower-tier “Standard Mode”.
-If you are using the “Experimental Mode” in Stitch, you won’t be able to export your designs directly to Figma.
+Indeed, while Stitch supports a “Copy to Figma” feature, it only works with certain agents.
+If you are using the more advanced “Gemini 3 Pro”, you won’t be able to export your designs directly from Stitch to Figma.

-The good news is that with the help of html.to.design, you can easily import your Stitch designs into Figma, regardless of the mode you’re using.
+The good news is that with the help of html.to.design, you can easily go from Stitch to Figma, regardless of the agent you’re using, in just a few simple steps:

-How to import your Google Stitch designs into Figma
+How to export designs from Google Stitch to Figma

 Why use html.to.design?

-Stitch does not export to Figma when in the more powerful “Experimental Mode”
+Stitch does not export to Figma when using “Gemini 3 Pro”

-Using html.to.design allows you to import your designs regardless of the mode you’re using in Stitch.
+However, using html.to.design allows you to import your designs regardless of the agent you’re using in Stitch.

 html.to.design provides higher fidelity imports